Subject: The power of the Options

 2. The overall market and sector are in rally mode and the moving averages of your stock are ALL heading up (see charting)

 3. Buy deep in-the-money options to get the best delta (0.75).
 I recommend a minimum of three weeks to expiration and prefer to buy the next month out. (only buy 1 strike OTM once you have made a few profitable Compounder Trades and STICK to the 20% rule!)

 Once you have these criteria in place, then you can start your search for the best option opportunities.
-I recommend you choose stocks that have some volatility and a proven track record to move an average of 2-5% or higher within 1–2 weeks.
-The volume should be over 1 million shares per day with good option open interest and plenty of daily activity.
+I recommend you choose stocks that have some volatility; and a proven track record to move an average of 3-5% or higher within 1–2 weeks.
+Also, the volume should be over 1 million shares per day with good option open interest and plenty of daily activity.

-Currently, I like these stocks for this type of strategy: GOOGL, AAPL, TSLA, CMG, WYNN, LVS, BABA, PCLN, GPRO, AMZN, FB to name a few.
-Of course, stocks like these can move against you just as easily as they can move in your favor, so it's critical that you are patient and wait for the best timing in order to exploit this strategy on high beta stocks.
-If you are too impulsive, then stick to less volatile stocks and buy deeper ITM options plus another month of time.
-The goal here is to make a minimum of 20% ROI over time and not home run returns in a few days.
-If you want that type of action, then stick with my Lotto Strategies..
+Currently, I like these stocks for this type of strategy: GOOGL, AAPL, TSLA, CMG, WYNN, LVS, BABA, FB, NFLX, AMZN, NVDA to name a few.
+Of course, stocks like these can move against you just as easily as they can move in your favor, so it's critical that you are patient and wait for the best timing in order to exploit this strategy on the high beta stocks.
+If you are too impulsive, then stick to less volatile stocks like MSFT, QCOM, ORCL and buy deeper ITM options plus another month of time.
+The goal here is to make a minimum of 20% ROI over time; and not home run returns in a few days—if you only want that type of action, then stick with my Lotto Strategies..

 When a stock has future compelling news, they tend to get bid up in anticipation of the coming news.
 This is the best opportunity for you to make the returns you are seeking for call option plays.
-The timing of your trade is critical, so I highly recommend you do these trades at least two weeks before an earnings release or right after the pre-announcement is released.
-Always buy the next month out for expiration even if you have three weeks—NEVER hold over earnings releases unless you have an iron stomach and can absorb a total loss.
+The timing of your trade is critical, so I highly recommend you do these trades at least two weeks before an earnings release or right after the pre-announcement is released—NEVER hold over earnings releases unless you have an iron stomach and can absorb a total loss.

-The safest way to get the target ROI of 20% is to play volatile stocks and buy as deep ITM options that your capital invested will allow.
-Once you have built your account larger, then you can start over with another $2,000 of profits and play one to two strikes OTM because those options will give you a 20% ROI much faster, but they also carry a lot more risk of a total loss.
+The safest way to get the target ROI of 20% when you are investing in volatile stocks is to buy one or two strikes ITM.
+Once you have built your account larger, then you can start over with another $2,000 of profits and play one to two strikes OTM; because those options will give you a 20% ROI much faster; but they also carry a lot more risk of a total loss.

 My best advice?
-Stick to the safe road until you have a hefty profit in your trading account that can absorb riskier trades.
-This will allow you to build upon success so that any failures you might endure will have less of a sting.
+Stick to the safe road until you have a hefty profit in your trading account that can absorb riskier OTM trades—this will allow you to build upon success, so that any failures you might endure will have less of a sting.

 If you feel that I have taught you a valuable